rb2/opencart-seopro/README.md

     add rules for all languages you use on the site;

 * Go to Admin backend:
     *   install extension `ocjazz-seopro-v2.0.1.ocmod.zip`,
-    * go to the `modifications` menu and click `Refresh` button,
+    *   go to the "Extensions / Modifications" menu and click "Refresh" button,
-    * go to the `modules` menu and install `[OCJazz] SeoPro` module,
+    *   go to the "Extensions / Modules" menu and install **[OCJazz] SeoPro** module,
-    * edit products (set "Main category" in "Links" tab),
+    *   edit products, go to "Links" tab and set "Main category",
-    * edit categories (seokeyword field should be filled everywhere),
+    *   edit categories (seokeyword field must be filled everywhere, in all categories),
     *   go to shop settings, tab Server:
-        - turn `Use SEO URLs` on,
+        - turn "Use SEO URLs" on,
         - switch "SEO URL Type" from default (SeoUrl) to SeoPro,
-        - select "SEO URL for product with categories" - if YES, the URL will be like `example.com/category-subcategory/subcategory/product.html`, if NO - like `example.com/product.html`
+        - select "SEO URL for product with categories"
+            - if YES, the URL will be like `example.com/category-subcategory/subcategory/product.html`,
+            - if NO - like `example.com/product.html`
-        - select "SEO URL ending" (for example: ".html")
+        - select "SEO URL ending" (for example: ".html") or leave it empty

 # What the main idea of SeoPro and what the difference from default SeoUrl